-Three-Cylinder Training Set Reviews.
+Step-3: Three-Cylinder Training Set Reviews.
 The next step continues the machine training in an iterative process.
-In an active learning type of predictive coding the machine selects documents for you to train and you select some.
-The machine usually selects the document that it would like input on.
-Typically that is a selection of documents whose classification it is unsure of.
+In a hybrid active learning type of predictive coding the machine selects some of the documents for you to train and you select some.
+The machine usually selects the document that it would like you input on.
+Typically that is a selection of documents whose classification the machine is unsure of.
 They are usually the documents with a probability ranking between 40% and 60%.
 With other designs the machine can also select high-ranking documents, and perhaps only high-ranking, for you to review.
 The computer selection method, either high-ranking, or uncertainty, is one of the three cylinders of a predictive coding search engine.
 See Losey, Three-Cylinder Multimodal Approach To Predictive Coding.
-The other two are random sampling, to keep the search open, and judgmental sampling, just as in the initial round of training.
+The other two are random sampling, to keep the search open, which has questionable value, and judgmental sampling, iw – human selection, just as in the initial round of training.

-Machine Learning Iterations is where the software takes the input provided by the SME team and extrapolates and applies those classification to the entire collection of documents.
-The predictive coding software then ranks all documents in the collection, usually on a percentage basis, from 100% to relevant, to 0%.
+Step-4: Machine Learning Iterations is where the software takes the input provided by the SME team and extrapolates and applies those classifications to the entire collection of documents.
+The predictive coding software then ranks all documents in the collection, usually on a percentage basis, from 99.9% to relevant, to 0.01%.
 This key predictive coding step is repeated as needed for quality control (QC) purposes.
 These iterations continue until the training is complete within the proportional constraints of the case.
-At that point the SME in charge of the search may declare the search complete and ready for the next quality assurance test.
+At that point the attorney in charge of the search may declare the search complete and ready for the next quality assurance test.